BrunoGoretti/LibraryHomeWork/README.md

 In this program you can:

-Add a customer
-\t  Get a customer, including any rented books
-Get all customers
+Add a customer \nGet a customer, including any rented books Get all customers
 Update a customer
 Remove a customer